dnewcome/ic-blaster/readme.md

+# About

+GIICM is an ASCII-formatted database of integrated circuit (chip) pinout data.
-# IC blaster
+IC blaster gives you quick command line access to it.

-IC Blaster is a commandline tool for viewing the GIICM IC datasheet archive

 # Installing